 Crocus Distribution, Habitat, and Ecology

-Depictions of this practice appear in Akrotiri, Knossos, and Santorini.
-In addition, humans also introduced the first of these to the Netherlands around 1560.
+Its long history of cultivation has also been relatively well documented.
+In point of fact, depictions of this practice appear in Akrotiri, Knossos, and Santorini.
+In addition, humans also introduced the first of these to the Netherlands around the year 1560.
 These arrived from Constantinople via the Roman Empire’s ambassador.

-Within 60 years, new varieties already appeared in development.
+Subsequently, the extreme beauty of the delicate Crocus generated incredible popularity.
+So great was that popularity, and so intense the interest, that within 60 years, new varieties already appeared in development.
 These included several cream-colored varieties.
-Some of these varieties still remain popular with gardeners.
+Some of these forms still remain popular with gardeners today.